Baher1997/PWC_Power_bi_-Virtual_-Internship/Call Center DB/README.md

 - The correlation between call answered and call resolved is strongly positive which resulted in a increase in the customer satisfaction rate

 # Shareable Link
-You can interact and have fun with the dashboard here:
+You can interact with the dashboard here:

 [Microsoft PowerBI](https://app.powerbi.com/view?r=eyJrIjoiODIzZGE4YTEtMzg1Zi00NTU5LTgyZGYtZTJjZGVhZjQ0NDM0IiwidCI6Ijg1OTQ4YjFkLTZhOGQtNGIxNy1hMjVhLTliNjA0YmY2NDI2OCIsImMiOjh9)